 About this wheelchair accessible southern Madeira tour

 This full-day Discover Southern Madeira tour brings you to all the highlights this beautiful island offers.
-Your journey starts at your accommodation or the cruise port, where you find your guide by the sign he holds with your name on it.
-Once you found him, he helps you get into the adapted vehicle, and your tour starts!
+Your journey begins at your accommodation or the cruise port, where you find your driver guide by the sign with your name on it.
+He assists you into the adapted vehicle, and your tour starts!

 Barcelos Peak viewpoint & Eira Do Serrado Viewpoint